The files in this directory are used to generate a custom icon library using

 <Icon name="warning"/> // icon alias

-library you can rebuild the icons library as:
+In the badger-ui library you can rebuild the icons library as:

 pnpm icons

-library only defines a small core set of icons that are used by
+The badger-ui library only defines a small core set of icons that are used by

-components.
-When you incorporate the badger-ui
+the badger-ui components.
+When you incorporate the badger-ui library into another

 project you can use the same script to add further icons that are specific